Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 Criterion A (Inquiring and Analysing) explicitly asks: "The learner understands the problem to be solved."
 A learner with a detailed, specific Knowledge Map that surfaces real constraints demonstrates this understanding more clearly than one without.
 You're not adding a rubric; you're seeing evidence of understanding more vividly.

-Criterion D (Making and Modifying Design) asks learners to "make judgements about design decisions."
+Criterion C (Creating the Solution) asks learners to plan and create the chosen solution, then adapt it when the making process reveals constraints.
 The Decision Register is explicit evidence of those judgements.
 Instead of inferring from a finished product whether a learner made deliberate choices or defaulted to the easiest path, you can read the register and see their reasoning.

 In other words, you're not inventing new assessments.
 You're making the thinking visible so that you can assess it against existing criteria.
 The grade doesn't change; the evidence becomes clearer, and your assessment becomes fairer.